Application Deadline: 5:00 p.m. EST, Thursday November 30, 2023

 - Project feasibility given facilities, budget, time, and other resources available;

-Review will be chaired by a UNC Computational Medicine Directors and be composed of UNC Computational Medicine members.
-Applications will be assigned at least two reviewers (usually three), who will score applications according to the criteria above, using the NIH scale of 1‐9 (best-worst).
+The review will be chaired by a UNC Computational Medicine Directors and be composed of UNC Computational Medicine members.
+Applications will be assigned at least two reviewers (usually three), who will score applications according to the criteria above, using best practice scale of 1‐5 (unable to evaluate – Excellent).

 - Projects must be completed in the designated period of the grant proposal.
 Pilot awards are for one year.
 No-cost extensions and changes to the start date must be formally requested and approved by the Computational Medicine Directors.